preethamam/Image-Stitcher-Rotation-Camera-Intrinsic-Matrices/README.md

 | Feathering |
 | ![pano_bbox](assets/pano_feathering.png) |

 The feathering does not help in a smooth blending.
-This is quite natural as the feathering algorithm intensifies the difference at the image boundaries.
-This feathering package is only for the demonstation purpose of trivial blending approach.
-The main objective of this package is to showcase the stitching capabilities given the Rotation (*R*) and Camera Intrinsics (*K*) matrices, which I did not find a viable solution anywhere in the internet.
+This is quite natural as the feathering algorithm intensifies the difference at the image boundaries if the Gaussian filter size is large.
+Please feel free to tinker the input paraleters for the feather blending.
+This feathering package is only for the demonstration purpose of trivial blending approach.
+The main objective of this package is to showcase the stitching capabilities given the Rotation (*R*) and Camera Intrinsics (*K*) matrices, which I feel a nice addition of viable solution to the internet.
 For the sophisticated blending such as gain compensation and multiband blending.
 Please refer to [AutoPanoStitch](https://github.com/preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch) library.

+The sample dataset used in this package is the sub-set images selected from the [Adobe dataset](https://sourceforge.net/adobe/adobedatasets), `Carmel` folder.

 # Requirements
 MATLAB <br />